 Description of Grant

 The Institute for Governance and Civics is committed to supporting student-led research that aligns with its mission and purpose.
-This grant provides funding for undergraduate research projects that contribute to governance, civic engagement, and public policy discourse.
+This grant provides funding for graduate research projects that contribute to governance, civic engagement, and public policy discourse.
 Examples of eligible research areas include polling and public opinion analysis, legislative impact studies, civic technology development, policy evaluation, and electoral system research.
 Proposals should demonstrate clear research objectives, academic rigor, and potential community or scholarly impact.

 Eligibility Criteria